tardis-dev/serum-vial/README.md

 - ### npx <sub>(requires Node.js >= 15 and git installed on host machine)</sub>

-Install and start serum-vial server running on port `8000`
+Installs and starts serum-vial server running on port `8000`.

 ```sh
 npx serum-vial
 ```

-If you'd like to switch to different Serum Node endpoint, change port or run with debug logs enabled, just add one of the available CLI options.
+If you'd like to switch to different Solana RPC node endpoint, change port or run with debug logs enabled, just add one of the available CLI options.

 ```sh
 npx serum-vial --endpoint https://solana-api.projectserum.com --log-level debug --port 8080